 Combining intensity workouts with strength work on a regular basis will be the key to your success while training in a flat place.

-Our bodies perceived exertion based on physiological parameters like heart race and breathing rate, so we can simulate that hard effort with a flat, fast workout such as an interval training session, a fartlek, a tempo run.
+Our bodies perceive exertion based on physiological parameters like heart rate and breathing rate, so we can simulate that hard effort with a flat, fast workout such as an interval training session, a fartlek, or a tempo run.

-Besides this, as we mentioned, it’s important to keep our bodies strong and efficient with strength work (which has another important advantage or side effect: it keeps us healthy and injury free).
+Besides this, as we mentioned, it’s important to keep our bodies strong and efficient with strength work, which also helps keep us healthy and more injury resistant.

 Mixing Different Components

-What makes the difference in the bigger picture is the mix of different components—strength and conditioning, intensity, and cross-training —makes a difference in the bigger picture.
+What makes the difference is the mix of different components: strength and conditioning, intensity, and cross-training.

 How to Use the Mountain Index to Make Your Elevation Work Count